The Medicare Merit-Based Incentive Payment System (MIPS)

 Other Performance Categories

-Although there are four performance categories under the MIPS program, only quality measures and improvement activities (IAs) currently apply to audiologists and SLPs, as outlined above.
-The other two categories—promoting interoperability (PI) and cost—do not currently apply due to a lack of relevant metrics for audiologists and SLPs.
+Although there are four performance categories under the MIPS program, only quality measures, promoting interoperability, and improvement activities currently apply to audiologists and SLPs, as outlined above.
+The remaining category—cost—does not currently apply due to a lack of relevant metrics for audiologists and SLPs.

 Cost: This performance category measures a clinician's cost of care and compares it to a predetermined benchmark.
 This may be difficult to measure for audiologists and SLPs, as they do not control health care spending and care coordination in the same manner as primary care physicians.
-As such, this performance category will not be applicable to audiologists and SLPs during the 2023 performance period.
-Its associated weight in the clinician's total composite performance score will be redistributed to the quality and IAs categories.
+As such, this performance category will not be applicable to audiologists and SLPs during the 2025 performance period.
+Its associated weight in the clinician's total composite performance score will be redistributed to the other MIPS performance categories.

 Resources